 The Best Solar Panel Brand

-Thus, brand does not determine which solar panel is the best and shouldn’t be the biggest deciding factor for homeowners looking to go solar.
-However, when getting a quote from a solar installer, all potential solar buyers should verify that their installer provides panels from a reputable solar panel company.
+Thus, brand does not usually determine which solar panel is the best and should not be the biggest deciding factor for homeowners looking to go solar.
+However, when getting a quote from a solar installer, all potential solar buyers should verify their installer provides panels from a reputable solar panel company.

-Researching brands can be an easy starting point for determining which types of panels will or will not work for you.
-If you’d like to get more details on the best brands in the solar manufacturing industry, take a look at Solar Reviews’ comprehensive Top 20 List.
-This list gives in-depth analysis on the pros and cons of 20 of the best brands in the industry, as well as detailed customer reviews.
+Researching brands can be an easy starting point for you to determine what will and will not work for you.
+If you would like to get more details on the best brands in the solar manufacturing industry, look at Solar Reviews’ comprehensive Top 20 List.
+This list gives an in-depth analysis of the pros and cons of twenty of the best brands in the industry, as well as detailed customer reviews.

 The Best Solar Panel Size

 While all major brands offer monocrystalline panels, there is a wide variety of sizes.
 Size can have a big impact on panel performance and energy output.
 To be clear, we are not talking about the physical dimensions of the panels (most monocrystalline panels are about 5.4 feet by 3.25 feet and weigh roughly 50 pounds).
 We are referring to the large wattage number listed after the brand name.